Lee Rhiannon: New South Wales Legislative Council (1999–2010)

 Rhiannon contested the New South Wales Legislative Council at the 1999 state election for the Australian Greens.
 She was elected with three percent of the statewide vote, joining fellow Green Ian Cohen in the state's upper house.
 She was re-elected with over nine percent of the vote at the 2007 state election, taking her seat with three other Greens MLCs.

 Rhiannon used her New South Wales maiden parliamentary speech in 1999 to announce her opposition to a development proposal by the Carr Labor government for Walsh Bay.
 Rhiannon called on the Labor Party to advance instead the party's constitutional ideals for "redistribution of political and economic power" and "the development of public enterprises based upon... forms of social ownership".
 Rhiannon also spoke against Australia's British colonial legacy and announced that she was the first MLC to sit in the NSW Parliament without the title "Honourable".
-She spoke of her family's involvement in the labour movement and acknowledged her parents' membership of the Communist Party of Australia and said she was proud of their tradition of "optimistic social activism".
+She spoke of her family's involvement in the labour movement and her parents' membership of the Communist Party of Australia and said she was proud of their tradition of "optimistic social activism".
 She reiterated Greens opposition to privatisation of public assets and to the Howard government's Goods and Services Tax.

 Rhiannon served on the following committees in state parliament: General Purpose Standing Committees, Joint Select Committees on the Cross City Tunnel, a Joint Standing Committee on Electoral Matters, a Standing Committee on Law and Justice, a Select Committee on the NSW Taxi Industry, a Select Committee on the Increase in Prisoner Population, and a Committee on the Office of the Ombudsman and Police Integrity Commission.

 In November 2002, in the week prior to protests against the World Trade Organization in Sydney, Rhiannon spoke in support of the protesters and organised a public conference on Civil Disobedience at the NSW Parliament.
-Rhiannon spoke against police actions during the S11 Protests, which violently protested against meetings of the World Economic Forum in Melbourne in 2000.
+Rhiannon criticised police actions during the S11 Protests against meetings of the World Economic Forum in Melbourne in 2000.
 Rhiannon called on Police Minister Michael Costa to guarantee that police violence would not be used against protesters in Sydney.
 Costa in return called on Rhiannon to resign for hosting the civil disobedience seminar.
-Rhiannon lobbied the Vatican against considering the Archbishop of Sydney, George Pell, for the position of Pope because of his conservative views.
-In 2007 she referred him to the parliamentary privileges committee, alleging "contempt of parliament" for comments he made in opposition to embryonic stem cell research legislation.
+Rhiannon lobbied the Vatican against considering the Archbishop of Sydney, George Pell, for the position of Pope because of his "ultra conservative agenda".
+In 2007 she referred Pell to the parliamentary privileges committee, alleging "contempt of parliament" for comments he made in opposition to embryonic stem cell research legislation.

 During her term in the NSW Parliament, she was the Greens NSW parliamentary spokesperson for the following portfolio areas: